kathangabani-nyu/Loopie/README.md

 Guard rails that cannot be bypassed:

 - **Typed corrections only.** A correction is a structured object from a closed union — never a free-form patch.
 Model-generated proposals must survive schema validation, the mutable-key allowlist, and (for policy changes) Policy-DSL compilation.
+- **Strict OpenAI response schema.** The model emits a flat `GeneratedCorrectionWire` object that is valid under OpenAI strict structured outputs.
+Loopie then converts that wire object into the internal typed correction union and applies kind-specific validation.
 - **Shadow evaluation before review.** The candidate artifact is spliced into a copy of the failing run's manifest and re-evaluated.
 If the shadow run doesn't pass, the correction never reaches a human.
+- **Failed shadows stay retryable.** A failed shadow is stored as `shadow_failed`, keeps the originating failure open, and never appears approval-ready in the UI.
 - **One approval path.** UI button, CopilotKit HITL interrupt, and REST all converge on the same `ApprovalService`.
 Approval, compare-and-swap artifact commit, audit event, and outbox insertion happen in one place.
 - **CAS versioning.** Artifact commits are compare-and-swap against the expected prior version, so two racing approvals cannot silently clobber each other.
 Version history (`artifact_versions`) powers the Time Machine view.
 - **Proof, not promises.** Approving automatically queues a patched rerun of the originating ticket.
 An improvement claim requires the linked rerun to show a deterministic fail→pass delta — and counterfactual replay confirms neighboring tickets stayed green.